buchbend/astrolyze/doc/source/index.rst

 Astrolyze is a python-package with several functions for reduction and analysis of (mainly) radioastronomical data.
 It is developed over the course of my Diploma and PhD thesis and beyond.
-I share this package here because I think that they may be useful to other astronomers.
+I share this package here because I think that it may be useful to other astronomers.
 The package is open for collaboration.

-Please read the `Motivation - What is this package about`  section if you are new to the package.
+Please read the :ref:`label_motivation` section first if you are new to the package.

 .. warning::